Accelerated Proximal Alternating Gradient-Descent-Ascent for Nonconvex Minimax Machine Learning: Introduction

 \section{Introduction}

 Minimax optimization is an emerging and important optimization framework that covers a variety of modern machine learning applications.
-Some popular application examples include generative adversarial networks (GANs) \cite{goodfellow2014generative}, adversarial machine learning \cite{Sinha2018CertifyingSD}, game theory \cite{ferreira2012minimax}, reinforcement learning \cite{qiu2020single}, etc. A standard minimax optimization problem is written as follows, where $f$ is a differentiable bivariate function.
+Some popular application examples include generative adversarial networks (GANs) \cite{goodfellow2014generative}, adversarial machine learning \cite{Sinha2018CertifyingSD}, game theory \cite{ferreira2012minimax}, reinforcement learning \cite{qiu2020single}, etc. A standard minimax optimization problem is written as $\min_{x\in \mathbb{R}^{m}}\max_{y\in \mathcal{Y}}~ f(x,y)$, where $f$ is a differentiable bivariate function.
 A basic algorithm for solving the above minimax optimization problem is the gradient-descent-ascent (GDA), which simultaneously performs gradient descent update and gradient ascent update on the variables $x$ and $y$, respectively, i.e., $x_{t+1}=x_t - \eta_{x}\nabla_1 f(x_t,y_t)$, $y_{t+1}=y_t + \eta_{y}\nabla_2 f({x_t}, y_t)$.
 Here, $\nabla_1$ and $\nabla_2$ denote the gradient operator with regard to the first and the second variable, respectively.
 The convergence rate of GDA has been studied under various types of geometries of the minimax problem, including strongly-convex-strongly-concave geometry \cite{fallah2020optimal}, nonconvex-(strongly)-concave geometry \cite{lin2019gradient} and {L}ojasiewicz-type geometry \cite{chen2021}.
 Recently, by leveraging the popular momentum technique \cite{Nesterov2014,Tseng2010,Beck2009,Ghadimi2016b,Li2015,Li2017} for accelerating gradient-based algorithms, accelerated variants of GDA have been proposed for strongly-convex-strongly-concave \cite{zhang2020suboptimality} and nonconvex-strongly-concave \cite{huang2021efficient} minimax optimization.
 There are other accelerated GDA-type algorithms that achieve a near-optimal complexity \cite{Lin2020a,zhang2021complexity}, but they involve complex nested-loop structures and require function smoothing with many fine-tuned hyper-parameters, which are not used in practical minimax machine learning.